 - Man Gives Birth to a Healthy Baby Boy

 - Abraham Lincoln was a Woman

 - Jesus Action Figure Heals the Sick

 - Man Makes $60,000 a Year as Human Lawn Jockey

 - Snake with Human Head Found in Arkansas

 - News Reporter Eaten Alive by 80-Ft Dinosaur

 Don't Fall for Yellow Journalism

 As you can see, yellow journalism attracts attention but typically doesn't have much substance.
-Learning to recognize fake news, misinformation and overly sensationalized stories presented as if they were news can help keep you from being influenced by biased reporting.
+Learning to recognize fake news, misinformation, gaslighting, and overly sensationalized stories presented as if they were news can help keep you from being influenced by biased reporting.
 Often, yellow journalism headlines don't even reflect the content of the stories they're introducing.
 Don't assume that headlines are true; read the full story and seek to separate what is factual from what is not true.
 This will help you become an educated consumer of news.
 Review these tips for writing a news report so you'll be able to identify actual news stories and examples of yellow journalism.